marco2meyer/echo-chamber/README.md

   - Start with: `streamlit run streamlit_app.py`

 - **Dash (Advanced):**
-  - More customizable, but a bit more complex.
+  - More customizable, and no flickering of the plot.
+But a bit more complex.
   - If you want to try it: `python dash_app.py`
   - Then open http://127.0.0.1:8050 in your browser.